Family of Man Who Nearly Disrupted Kibaki's Funeral Service Begs Gov't to Free Him

 On Friday, the 26-year-old man grabbed headlines again after almost disrupting the State Funeral service of Kibaki at the Nyayo Stadium.

-Makana, in breach of the tight security at the national event, rushed to the podium and attempted to disrupt the event moments after President Uhuru Kenyatta eulogized Kibaki.
+Makana, in breach of the tight security at the stadium, rushed to the podium and attempted to disrupt the event moments after President Uhuru Kenyatta eulogized Kibaki.

 Also Read: Bungoma Man Causes A Scene At Parliament After Claiming to Be Kibaki’s Grandson [Video]